 - We encourage all to download and use the COVIDSafe app.

 - All visitors to our centre must register for contact tracing.
 This is mandatory.
-We encourage all patrons to download the SafeWA app from the Apple App Store or the Google Play Store now.
+Download the SafeWA app from the Apple App Store or the Google Play Store

 At the Venue